If you're in the market for life insurance, you may be wondering if Co-operators Life Insurance Company is a good option.

 To find out, we grabbed quotes for men and women of different ages (shared below).
 These monthly rates are for a 20-year term policy with $400,000 in coverage.

-Time Life Insurance Review - Price Comparison vs. Competitor Products
+Term Life Insurance Review - Price Comparison vs. Competitor Products

 How affordable are Co-operators’ term life plans compared to their competitors?

 To find out, we compared them against one of their main rivals, SunLife.
-When it comes to term life insurance, Co-operators is a cheaper option, whether you are a 40-year-old man or a 60-year-old female.
+When it comes to term life insurance, Co-operators Insurance is a cheaper option, whether you are a 40-year-old man or a 60-year-old female.

 Why We Like Co-operators